soarqin/D2RMH/d2mapapi/README.md

 # Usage for `d2mapapi_httpd`
 * command line: `d2mapapi_httpd [d2_path]`
-  * `d2_path` is an optional parameter, which set legacy Diablo II v1.13c installation path, `d2mapapi_httpd` will search registry for installation path if this parameter is absent or does not point to a correct installed game path.
+  * `d2_path` is an optional parameter, which set legacy Diablo II installation path, `d2mapapi_httpd` will search registry for installation path if this parameter is absent or does not point to a correct installed game path.
+    * supported Diablo II Legacy client version: `1.12`, `1.13c`, `1.13d`
 * http server is listen on port `8000`
 * http url is in RESTful form:
   * `http://localhost:8000/{seed}/{difficulty}/{map}/{indentation}`